vsrinivas/fuchsia/docs/program_loading.md

 responsible getting access to all these additional files to complete dynamic linking before the main program's entry point gets control.

-All of Magenta's standard userspace uses dynamic linking, down to the very first process loaded by [`userboot`](userboot.md).
+All of Zircon's standard userspace uses dynamic linking, down to the very first process loaded by [`userboot`](userboot.md).
 Device drivers and filesystems are implemented by userspace programs loaded this way.
 So program loading cannot be defined in terms of higher-layer abstractions